Catullus’s model boat

 and in your waves first dipped my little oars.

-From there across the unresisting tides
+From there across the overwhelming tides

 my owner ferried me to distant shores,

-or both at once!
+or both at once.
 I never made a vow

 to come to port, not once, until I passed